sahib/misc/performance/2_cpu.rst

     * They can be also re-ordered by the CPU! (think of a queue that gets reordered)
     * This can lead to issues when an instruction depends on results of another instructions! (branches!)
     * It can even happen that we do unncessary work!
-      This made the SPECTRE and MELTDOWN security issues possible that made cloud computing 20% slower over night.
+      This made the SPECTRE and MELTDOWN security issues possible that made cloud computing 20% slower "over night" (well, it got better after a few months)
     * CPUs can also execute more than one instruction per cycle (e.g. one MOV, ADD, CMP, as they all use different parts of the CPU)
       (Superscalar CPUs)
     * This is the reason why focussing on reducing the number of instructions alone is not